js216/embd/drafts/linux-bringup-on-custom-stm32mp135-board.md

 Bug fixes:

 - Open solder mask over the JTAG connector
-- Add some big electrolytic capacitors on all power rails
 - Change U201 (NCP380HMUAJAATBG) to a fixed-current model (e.g.,
   NCP380HMU05AATBG), or else install the current-limit resistor.
 Better yet, replace it with a better switch entirely (this one, even when supposedly off,